c4deszes/bike-rear-light/sys/docs/fmea/light.rst

     * Validation and filtering of the accelerometer data
     * Software limit on how often and how many times the brake light can turn on
-    * Protection of the driver's control pins to ensure a default on or off behavior
+    * Protection of the driver's control pins to ensure a default off behavior

     The brake light turning on when not actually braking can confuse the drivers behind.